Ensure a Maintainable Access Database Application

 An Access database can be created without the complexity of Visual Basic programming, or any knowledge of how a relational database works – this is the start of many a company's administration Application – and explains why problems inevitably arise.

-Microsoft supply sample templates of small Access database systems that can be readily used – the software is easily set up and works well, although with limited functionality.
+Microsoft supply sample templates of small Access database Applications that can be readily used – the software is easily set up and works well, although with limited functionality.